ByteVirtuoso/ByteVirtuoso/README.md

 ### Contact me
-If you want to discuss a project or just say hi, you can reach me at my LinkedIn profile: linkedin.com/in/ProsperousRF.
+If you want to discuss a project or just say hi, you can reach me at my
+- <a href="https://www.linkedin.com/in/prosperousrf" target="_blank" rel="noreferrer">LinkedIn</a>
+- <a href="https://www.stackoverflow.com/users/5437076" target="_blank" rel="noreferrer">StackOverflow</a>
+- <a href="https://www.twitter.com/prosperousrf" target="_blank" rel="noreferrer">Twitter</a>

 I'm always open to new opportunities and collaborations.

 <!-- * ⚡  My Licenses & Certifications (Some of them):
 	* [Java Core Specialization](https://coursera.org/share/c3b56e4d583788e78ba84d15c8bb567a)